Find Trade Colleges

 Check out the computer engineering tech bachelor's degree programs at these schools if you want to attend one of the most popular in New York.

 Our 2023 rankings named New York City College of Technology the most popular school in New York for computer engineering technology students working on their bachelor’s degree.
-City Tech is a large public school located in the large city of Brooklyn.
+City Tech is a fairly large public school located in the city of Brooklyn.

 Women make up 13% of the computer engineering tech majors at the school.